-It is therefore the policy of the Charity that unrestricted funds which have not been designated for a specific use should be maintained at a level equivalent to between eight and fourteen months' expenditure (approximately $\pounds 370,000 - \pounds 647,000$ for this period).
+It is therefore the policy of the Charity that unrestricted funds which have not been designated for a specific use should be maintained at a level equivalent to between eight and fourteen months' expenditure (approximately £365,000 - £637,000 for this period).

-This level of reserves has been built up and maintained throughout the period; the Charity holds £613,262 in cash reserves as of 31 March 2019 (£597,444 in 2017-18).
+This level of reserves has been built up and maintained throughout the period; the Charity holds £664,770 in cash reserves as of 31 March 2020 (£613,262 in 2018-19).

-The current level of reserves are well within the range deemed appropriate by the Trustees, therefore future years will aim to add small increases to the reserves by consistently operating at surplus.
+Considering the uncertain economic climate, the current level of reserves are not significantly out of the range deemed appropriate by the Trustees, therefore future years will aim to add small increases to the reserves by consistently operating at surplus.